maphew/zadam-trilium-wiki/Cloning-notes.md

 You can also notice how after creating the clone, all clones are highlighted.
 This is so you can easily see which notes are cloned into other locations in the hierarchy.

-Please note: In more recent versions, titles of cloned noted in the tree view have an asterisk to the right.
+Please note: in more recent versions, titles of cloned notes in the tree view have an asterisk to the right.
 Also, the "Paths" dropdown has been changed to a dropdown at the top of the tree view.
 As documented [here](https://github.com/zadam/trilium/issues/1139#issuecomment-651582746).

 ## Prefix